MEMS and Sensors 2018 – Abstracts and Biographies

 Metrology and Inspection − Ways to Address New Challenges and in the More than Moore Technology Environment

-Daniel Harel, Director Product Management, Applied Materials
+Daniel Harel, Director, Product Line Manager, Applied Materials

 Daniel is the director of PDC and RD&E for the Equipment Product Group (EPG) within the Applied Global Services division at Applied Materials.
 In this role, he manages the engineering and project team that is focused on growing Applied’s legacy PDC business and accelerating innovation through new product development initiatives.